John Slater (British politician)

-John Slater (6 April 1889 - 15 February 1935) was an English Conservative Party politician.
+John Slater (6 April 1889 - 15 February 1935) was a British Conservative Party politician.

 Football career

 Reared in the Lancashire coal district, as a footballer Slater first lined out with Adlington White Star before signing for Bolton Wanderers aged 16.
-A full back, he was a member of the Trotters side which captured the Second Division title for the 1908-09 season and went on to play in the top flight for a number of years before joining South Liverpool in 1914.
+A full back, he was a member of the Trotters side which captured the Second Division title for the 1908–09 season and went on to play in the top flight for a number of years before joining South Liverpool in 1914.
 In 1921, he became majority shareholder in Stoke City and his investment helped the club win promotion to the First Division, but a series of relegations followed.
 In 1926 facing mounting financial losses, Slater agreed to dispose of his interest in the club after the failure of a proposed merger between Stoke City and Port Vale.

 Business career

 In tandem with his sporting career Slater started work as a colliery clerk.
 In 1909 he became a partner in his father-in-law's coal firm.
 A decade later he had expanded his interests into shipbuilding, brickworks and fisheries.
 Having purchased Amalgamated Industrials from Clarence Harty for £5,000,000 in 1919, he sustained large losses when the company failed five years later but managed to retain several businesses and a large fortune.